Love Song (Sara Bareilles song): Chart performance

 Featured initially as the free iTunes song of the week on June 16, 2007, the song was a sleeper hit, debuting a few months later at number 100 on the US Billboard Hot 100.
 After her appearance in a Rhapsody TV commercial, in which she performs "Love Song", it rocketed from number 72 to number 16 on the Hot 100 and from number 32 to number five on the Hot Digital Songs chart.
 In the first week of 2008, the song cracked the top 10 on the Hot 100, jumping to number nine, where it stayed for four non-consecutive weeks before reaching a peak of number four.
 In spite of not reaching the top three, "Love Song" managed to spend 19 weeks in the top 10, in contrast with other songs that reached higher peak but did not maintain such longevity.
-The single was certified quadruple platinum by the RIAA for over four million in sales.
+The single was certified six platinum by the RIAA for over six million in sales.

 As of April 2014, the single had sold 3,717,000 digital copies in the United States.
 The song was listed at number seven on the Billboard Hot 100 year-end chart of 2008.
 It also topped both the Billboard Hot Adult Contemporary Tracks and Hot Adult Top 40 Tracks charts in 2008.

 The song debuted on the UK Singles Chart at number 30 and later peaked at number four.
 The song debuted at number 100 on the Canadian Hot 100 the week of January 31, 2008, and reached number one on the chart the week of March 29, 2008.
 In Australia, "Love Song" peaked at number four during its ninth week on the country's chart.
 In New Zealand, it reached number seven on the RIANZ Singles Chart.